Could A Trust Assist Beneficiaries With A House?

 Other benefits associated with a trust

 Obligations may exist when someone passes away, and settling debts becomes a responsibility performed during probate.
-With a trust, protections from estate taxes, Medicaid recovery, and various creditors may aid heirs.
+With The Schweppe Law Firm, P.A., protections from estate taxes, Medicaid recovery, and various creditors may aid heirs.